BurakYs/bot-template/README.md

 - ### Multiple Language Support
     - To add a new language, add the file in `src/localizations` folder and update `supportedLanguages` array in `src/config.ts`
-    - Command names and descriptions are stored in the `src/localizations/commandData` folder.
+    - Command names and descriptions are stored in the `src/localizations/commandData` folder
-    - Ensure the values in `supportedLanguages` match the files' name in the `src/localizations` folder.
+    - Ensure the values in `supportedLanguages` match the files' name in the `src/localizations` folder

 - ### Command Handler
     - You can create as many subfolders as you want in the `src/commands` folder